 Inexpensive VS Expensive Travel Guitars

 Expensive travel guitars are nice pieces of work, however, for most players, they’re not performing in a studio every time they walk out the door.

-A less expensive travel guitar is often the way to go.
-They get damaged, salt air can ruin your finish and solid top, sitting in a hot trunk can dissolve glue joints, and worst of all, they get misplaced, stolen, and lost.
+The best travel acoustic guitar is often the less expensive option as they can get damaged, salt air can ruin your finish and solid top, sitting in a hot trunk can dissolve glue joints, and worst of all, they get misplaced, stolen, and lost.
 Aren’t ya glad it’s not your $2000 Gibson now?